Elixir 🧪

 do: Enum.map(args, fn arg -> arg <> " is on a very long line!" end)

-• Do not separate multiple declarations of functions of the same name with newlines.
+• Do not separate multiple declarations of functions of the same name with new lines.

 def Payment do